Gwendoline Yeo: Voice acting

 Yeo is a prominent voice artist in several animated series, films, video games, and commercials, and has multiple action figures based on her characters.
 She started her career in voice-over in 2003 with guest role on What's New, Scooby-Doo?.
-More recently, she voiced Lady Shiva in the 2019 animated series Young Justice, and Tsiao Jung in the 2019 Emmy Award-winning series, Love, Death & Robots.
+More recently, she voiced Lady Shiva in the 2019 animated series Young Justice, and Tsiao Jung in the 2019 Emmy Award-winning series Love, Death & Robots.

 Her character Shinigami, from Nickelodeon's Teenage Mutant Ninja Turtles, was officially launched during San Diego Comic-Con to a huge crowd of fans.
 In 2020, she voiced another iconic role from the TMNT universe, Karai, in Nickelodeon's Rise of the Teenage Mutant Ninja Turtles.

-She has voiced several other popular animated characters including Nala Se, Jedi Kalifa, and Cato Parassiti in Star Wars: The Clone Wars, Domino in Wolverine and the X-Men, Li Mei in The Invincible Iron Man, Lola Chang in Batman: The Dark Knight Returns, Gramma on Stitch!, Mercy Graves in The Batman and Li-en in Zatch Bell!.
-She has also guest starred on Phineas and Ferb, Kim Possible and What's New, Scooby Doo?.
+She has voiced several other popular animated characters including Nala Se, Jedi Kalifa, and Cato Parassiti in Star Wars: The Clone Wars, Domino and Master Mold in Wolverine and the X-Men, Mariko Yashida in Marvel Anime: Wolverine, Dr. Yui Sasaki in Marvel Anime: X-Men, Li Mei in The Invincible Iron Man, Lola Chang in Batman: The Dark Knight Returns, Gramma on Stitch!, Mercy Graves in The Batman, Kitsune in Hellboy: Sword of Storms, and Li-en in Zatch Bell!.
+She has also guest starred on Phineas and Ferb, Kim Possible, Curious George, Yasuke, Ben 10: Omniverse, and Mayor in "Star Wars: Tales of the Underground".

 In video games, Yeo is best known as Paine in Final Fantasy X-2 and Kingdom Hearts II.
 She was also the female lead in SOCOM 4 U.S. Navy SEALs as the character Forty-Five.
 Other notable video game credits include Lady Deathstrike in X-Men: Next Dimension, Yuma in Far Cry 4, and Four-Eyes in Resident Evil: Operation Raccoon City.